hakertop/ttlem_WD/README.md

 English Description

 1. First, download the TopoToolBox open-source toolbox: https://github.com/wschwanghart/topotoolbox.git , and go to the ttlem program folder
-2. Replace the program file ttlem_WD_Geology. m with the ttlem. m file in the ttlem folder
+2. Replace the ttlem.m file in the ttlem folder with the program file ttlem_WD_Geology.m
 3. WD_Geology. mlx is the program runtime file
 4. Data\WulongshanForTTLEM90.tif is a reconstructed ancient surface of the Wulongshan Dome